go-dash/slice/README.md

 #### `_.Map(slice, func)`

-Returns a new slice of all elements after the function has been executed on them.
+Returns a new array of all elements after the function has been executed on them.

 ```go
 double := func (element int, index int) int {